Build vs. Buy Software in the Age of AI: Why the Old Rules No Longer Apply

 The "last mile" problem is real.
 AI gets you a working first version fast, but edge cases, error handling, and integration quirks sometimes still need a developer.
 The smart approach: AI generates the first version, a developer reviews the critical paths.
 A project that would have cost $80k becomes a $12k review and refinement exercise.

-Lock-in applies to AI builders too.
+Lock-in applies to any vendor, including AI builders, especially when ongoing support depends on them.
 If you can't export your code and run it independently, you've just traded one vendor dependency for another.
 Choose platforms where you own everything.

-The old build vs. buy debate assumed building was the expensive, risky option.
-That's no longer automatically true.
-When you can make an app with AI in an afternoon, the risk calculus flips: buying the wrong tool and spending months fighting its limitations might actually cost more than just building what you need.
+The old build vs buy decision assumed that a software build was always expensive and risky.
+That’s no longer automatically true.
+When you can develop software with AI in an afternoon, the risk calculus flips: choosing the wrong tool from software vendors and spending months fighting its limitations might actually cost more than making the exact custom software your team needs.

-The best way to create a web application in 2026 might be to describe it, see what happens, and iterate from there.
-Start with something small -- that workflow your team has been complaining about, the client tool that keeps getting postponed, the internal dashboard nobody has time to build.
+The best approach in 2026 is to start small, choose to build something functional, and iterate from there.
+Begin with the workflow your team has been struggling with, the client tool that keeps getting postponed, or the internal dashboard nobody has time to create.

 Chattee is free to start -- no credit card, no commitment.
 Describe what you need and see what happens.